icshih/BinaryStarsPy/README.md

 BinaryStarsPy
 =============

-This project aims to provide tools to learn and analysis the dynamic of binary stars
+This project aims to provide tools for learning and analysing the dynamic of binary stars